 Your dog may have been fine outdoors in his prime, but in their golden years it’s important they always have easy access to an air-conditioned space.
 Even if you leave, keep the house as cool for your dog as you would for yourself if you were there (and wearing a fur coat).

 Make sure your thermostat is always set at 76 degrees or cooler.
 If you don’t have air conditioning, get creative: set up a fan in front of a pan of ice, lay down a wet towel soaked in ice water for your dog to lie on, or place a few frozen gel packs inside the cover of their bed (where they can’t chew on it).

 Cooling Foods Are Your Friend

 Adding cooling foods to your dog’s diet is a great way to help them chill from the inside out.
 Plus, your pup will love the variety.
-Try swapping their regular rawhide, biscuits, or jerky strips out for cool slices of cucumber, apple, or celery.
+Try swapping their regular rawhide, biscuits, or jerky strips out for cool slices of cucumber or apples.
 As an added bonus, these tasty treats are higher in nutrition and lower in calories than any processed treats you’ll find at the pet store, helping your older pup keep the pounds off – which is another great way to help them stay cool.

 Add a tablespoon of coconut oil to their meals.
 This cooling oil will also give their skin and coat a healthy boost.

 Walks are important for older dogs, helping to keep up their muscles mass and range of motion in their joints.
 But walking your senior dog in the dead of summer requires some strategic thinking to avoid the risk of overheating.
 If you’re used to walking them right after work, for example, wait an hour or so till the sun starts setting and the heat isn’t shimmering off the sidewalk.

 Set your alarm clock 15 minutes early.
 This extra time will ensure you can fit in a cool early walk with your dog into your morning routine before the summer sun starts blazing.